Operation Bringing Home the Goods: Palestinian

 Palestinian prime minister-designate, Ismail Haniyeh, said during the siege that "The occupation forces' operation is a serious escalation and blatant violation of agreements on Palestinian prisoners with Israel.
-We warn against any harm to Saadat and we see the Israeli operation as part of the elections in Israel.
+We warn against any harm to Sa'adat and we see the Israeli operation as part of the elections in Israel.
 This is unacceptable to us and the Palestinian people.
 These operations will not scare the Palestinian people and won't dictate surrender to the occupiers.
 We call on all sides to act responsibly to stop this operation in Jericho and prevent further deterioration".
 Mahmoud Zahar said that "It seems like nobody can win the election among the Israelis without dipping his hands in the blood of the Palestinians".

 The Palestinian president, Mahmoud Abbas, called the raid an "unforgivable crime" and suggested Britain and the US had coordinated their withdrawal so Israel could send in tanks as soon as the monitors left.
 He asked: "I'm giving the facts.
 They [the monitors] left at 9.20am and the Israelis came in at 9.30am.
 How can we explain that?".
 Palestinian negotiator Saeb Erekat said that "This was a severe blow to the Palestinian Authority and to Abu Mazen [Abbas] personally".
-Sufian Abu Zaida, the Palestinian minister of prisoners, told Israel Radio that the operation "was designed to show the Palestinians what the Israelis can do, and to show the Hamas government what will happen -- no agreements, no cooperation, no coordination, only force".
+Sufian Abu Zaida, the Palestinian minister of prisoners, told Israel Radio that the operation "was designed to show the Palestinians what the Israelis can do, and to show the Hamas government what will happen—no agreements, no cooperation, no coordination, only force".

-A senior PFLP member said "We will respond, and we will respond harshly, whether Saadat is harmed or not".
-Khalida Jarrar, a member of the Palestinian Legislative Council representing the PFLP, said that "Saadat was the winning card for Olmert in the elections.
+A senior PFLP member said "We will respond, and we will respond harshly, whether Sa'adat is harmed or not".
+Khalida Jarrar, a member of the Palestinian Legislative Council representing the PFLP, said that "Sa'adat was the winning card for Olmert in the elections.
 We demand of the international community to fulfill its obligations and responsibilities towards the Palestinian people against the crimes of the occupation".